 “We all need a technological detox… If we continue to distract ourselves so we never have to face the realities in front of us, when the time comes and you are faced with something bigger than what your phone, food, or friends can fix, you will be in big trouble.”

 ― Evan Sutter, Solitude: How Doing Nothing Can Change the World

 For some people, a technology detox is a welcomed thought, and they can unplug without a problem.
 However, others have difficulty.
 They may mindlessly reach for their phone, lose track of how long they are online, or even take risks that put themselves in danger online.
 Compulsive Internet shares many characteristics with other behavioral addictions—like gambling or shopping.
 Just like other compulsions, Internet addiction has effective treatments.

-More and more, Thriveworks Westborough Internet Addiction Therapists are seeing clients, like Marc, who are addicted to the Internet, but our therapists understand what it takes to re-establish balance and control in an individual’s life.
+More and more, Thriveworks Counseling in Westborough Internet Addiction Therapists are seeing clients, like Marc, who are addicted to the Internet, but our therapists understand what it takes to re-establish balance and control in an individual’s life.
 Many people are found the help they needed for their compulsive Internet use by working with a therapist at Thriveworks Westborough.